 - Account: alerts are generated when account spending reaches of thread hold of the quota

-- The system will update automatically the budget value of each cloud account with one-hour interval.
-It might be take up 1 hour to update Budget on the Dashboard and the recipient would get notified if the Actual Cost > Threshold (eg. 80% Budget)
+- The system will update automatically the budget value of each cloud account with six-hours interval.
+It might be take up 6 hours to update Budget on the Dashboard and the recipient would get notified if the Actual Cost > Threshold (eg. 80% Budget)

 - Reset period: Budgets reset automatically at the end of a period (daily, monthly) for the same budget amount when you select an expiration date in the future.
 Because they reset with the same budget amount, you need to create separate budgets when budgeted currency amounts differ for future periods.